tonethar/IGME-330-Master/notes/canvas-sprites-6.md

  npm init -y
  ```

- - This will create your **package.json** file with default settings, which are in an object literal, which should look something like this:
+ - This will create your **package.json** file with default metadata about your project, which are in an object literal, which should look something like this:

  ```js
  {